Eligibility and Application

 Council of Graduate Schools/ProQuest Distinguished Dissertation Award

-Two of the recipients of the Distinguished Dissertation Award may be subsequently nominated by the Provost or Chair of the Graduate Council for the national competition for the Council of Graduate Schools/ProQuest Distinguished Dissertation Award.
+Two of the recipients of the Distinguished Dissertation Award may be subsequently nominated by the Provost or Office of Research for the national competition for the Council of Graduate Schools/ProQuest Distinguished Dissertation Award.
 This award operates on a two year cycle in regards to the dissertation areas (social sciences and math, physical sciences and engineering one year and biological and life sciences and humanities and fine arts the next year).

 Duquesne's application process/deadline, selection criteria, and award categories are modeled after the Council of Graduate Schools/ProQuest Distinguished Dissertation Awards so that selected award-winners from Duquesne may also be nominated for these national awards at the appropriate time.